Natchez revolt: First, Second, and Third Natchez Wars

 The first conflict between the French and the Natchez took place in 1716, when the governor of Louisiana, Antoine Laumet de La Mothe, sieur de Cadillac, passed through Natchez territory and neglected to renew the alliance by smoking the peace calumet.
 The Natchez reacted to this slight by killing four French traders.
 Cadillac sent his lieutenant Jean-Baptiste Le Moyne de Bienville to punish the Natchez.
 He deceived the Natchez leaders by inviting them to attend a parley, where they were ambushed and captured; he then forced the Natchez to exchange their leaders for the culprits who had attacked the French.
 A number of random Natchez from the pro-British villages were executed.
 This caused French–Natchez relations to deteriorate further.
 As part of the terms of the peace accord following this First Natchez War, the Natchez promised to supply labor and materials for the construction of a fort for the French.

-By 1717, French colonists had established Fort Rosalie and a trading post in what is now Natchez, Mississippi, seeking to protect the their trade monopoly in the region from British incursions.
+By 1717, French colonists had established Fort Rosalie and a trading post in what is now Natchez, Mississippi, seeking to protect their trade monopoly in the region from British incursions.
 The French also granted numerous concessions for large tobacco plantations, as well as smaller farms, on land acquired from the Natchez.
 Relations between Natchez and colonists were generally friendly—some Frenchmen even married and had children with Natchez women—but there were tensions.
 There were reports of colonists abusing Natchez, forcing them to provide labor or goods, and as more colonists arrived, their concessions gradually encroached on Natchez lands.

 From 1722 to 1724, brief armed conflicts between the Natchez and French were settled through negotiations between Louisiana governor Bienville and Natchez war chief Tattooed Serpent.
 In 1723, Bienville was informed that some Natchez had harassed villagers, and he razed the Natchez village of White Apple and enslaved several villagers, only to discover that the alleged harassment had been faked by the colonists to frame the Natchez.
 One of the later skirmishes in 1724 consisted of the murder of a Natchez chief's son by a colonist, to which the Natchez responded by killing a Frenchman named Guenot.
 Bienville then sent French soldiers from New Orleans to attack the Natchez at their fields and settlements, and the Natchez surrendered.
 Their plea for peace was met following the execution of one of their chiefs by the French.